 Utah vs. BYU Football

 Growing up, my family often watched the Utah vs. BYU football matches.
-My parents were Utah fans and several of my siblings and family friends supported BYU.
-Watching those games taught me a few things about rivalries, because, in the heat of an intense match, sportsmanship may show or not show up.
-Similary, any sporting game is a good example to show how cooperation and competition are essential components of the game and they are often counter-balancing each other.
-In an attempt to compare previous priniciples, cooperation usually appears with good sportsmanship, and competitiveness often appears with a lack of sportsmanship.
+My parents were Utah fans, and several of my siblings and family friends supported BYU.
+Watching those games taught me a few things about rivalries because, in the heat of an intense match, sportsmanship may show or not show up.
+Similarly, any sporting game is a good example of how cooperation and competition are essential components of the game, and they often counterbalance each other.
+In an attempt to compare previous principles, cooperation usually appears with good sportsmanship, and competitiveness often appears with a lack of sportsmanship.

-Watching BYU play Utah in football is absolutely fun, because practically every single matchup is a spectacle to watch.
-No one knows if there will be a clutch field goal, touchdown, or complete meltdown of how a team plays.
-Full disclosure, I’m slightly partial to BYU.
-Go cougs!
-However, I have joked that if I were to attend in person one of these games, I would wear purple because I do enjoy the effort that both teams put into every meetup.
+Watching BYU play Utah in football is absolutely fun because practically every single matchup is a spectacle to watch.
+No one knows if there will be a clutch field goal, touchdown, or complete meltdown in how a team plays.
+Full disclosure: I’m slightly partial to BYU.
+Go Cougs!
+However, I have joked that if I were to attend one of these games in person, I would wear purple because I enjoy the effort that both teams put into every meetup.
 The cumulative athletic performance from both teams is impressive and entertaining.

-I think it’s common for there to be some kind of unsportsmanship demonstration in rivalry type games, and I feel sad when those moments happen.
+I think it’s common for there to be some kind of unsportsmanlike demonstration in rivalry-type games, and I feel sad when those moments happen.
 Unsportsmanship does not demonstrate discipline nor gratitude for the other side.
 It is as if one’s own side is the only right way.
-This can be sometimes confusing, because don’t all sports practices demonstrate discipline for their own side?
+This can be sometimes confusing because, when a team practices, doesn’t the team also practice discipline?
 Why does it have to disappear when interacting with a different team?
 Even within somebody’s own team there is competition, but we usually cheer our teammates on.
-As well, if a team has internal extreme competition, that team isn’t likely to succeed.
+If a team has extreme internal competition, that team isn’t likely to succeed.

-Unsportsmanship can be a symptom of extreme competitiveness, and, in cases of extreme competitiveness, it isn’t uncommon for vandalism, catch-phrases, and or fights to occur when the other side loses.
-It is shocking to see people enjoy the other side experience pain.
+Unsportsmanship can be a symptom of extreme competitiveness, and in cases of extreme competitiveness, it isn’t uncommon for vandalism, catchphrases, and fights to occur when the other side loses.
+It is shocking to see people enjoy the other side’s pain.
 Why do these things happen?
 There are a few things that make sense: animosity, not wanting to be cheated, and wanting to win.

-Seeing and experiencing joy when another side experience pain is counter productive to the larger game at play because we are all on the same team in the larger context.
-I hope to discuss why extreme competitiveness is counter-productive and not long-lasting by discussing game theory, freedom of speech, building bridges, and humanizing the opposing side.
-As such, I want to show that following the previous ideas is much more sustaining than causing pain for the opposing side or enjoying the opposing team’s pain.
+Seeing and experiencing joy when another side experiences pain is counterproductive to the larger game at play because we are all on the same team in the larger context.
+I hope to discuss why extreme competitiveness is counterproductive and not long-lasting by discussing game theory, freedom of speech, building bridges, and humanizing the opposing side.
+As such, I want to show that following these ideas is much more sustaining than causing or enjoying the opposing team’s pain.

 Disclaimer